Kushner returns to Capitol Hill for 2nd day of interviews

 Schiff responded Monday by tweeting that Trump watches TV too often and his “comments and actions are beneath the dignity of the office.”

+In issuing the subpoena for Manafort, the Senate Judiciary panel leaders said they had been unable to reach agreement with Manafort on the terms of a private and voluntary interview with staff.

+In addition, the committee was withdrawing a separate subpoena issued for the co-founder of a research firm behind a dossier of allegations about Trump and his ties to Russia.
+Instead, Glenn Simpson has agreed to a private interview, according to a person familiar with the conversations who spoke on condition of anonymity

-In the statement for the two committees, Kushner provided for the first time his recollection of a meeting at Trump Tower with a Russian lawyer who was said to have damaging information about Trump’s Democratic rival, Hillary Clinton.
+Kushner, in his statement for the two intelligence committees, provided for the first time his recollection of a meeting at Trump Tower with a Russian lawyer who was said to have damaging information about Trump’s Democratic rival, Hillary Clinton.

 Emails released this month show that the president’s son, Donald Trump Jr., accepted the meeting with the idea that he would receive information as part of a Russian government effort to help Trump’s campaign.
 But Kushner said he hadn’t seen those emails until recently shown them by his lawyers.